Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Watch: Community in Conflict: Hasidic Jews & Tech

-The man, who spoke on condition of anonymity, said he wants to leave Kiryas Joel for a less-oppressive environment.
+The man, who spoke on the condition of anonymity for fear of reprisals, said he wants to leave Kiryas Joel for a less-oppressive environment.

 But he doesn't want to jeopardize his marriage.
-He said his wife tolerates his criticisms of Hasidic restrictions, but does not share most of his views, and doesn't want to leave Kiryas Joel.
+He said his wife tolerates his criticisms of Hasidic restrictions, but does not share most of his views and doesn't want to leave Kiryas Joel.

 They both have cellphones that have not been inspected and fitted with Hasidism-approved filters.
 And he secretly teaches his young children topics like advanced math and geography.